 Alien invasion, viral outbreak, nuclear holocaust, the rise of the machines, the flood, the second coming, the second ice age—these are just a few of the ways human beings have imagined their "end of days."
 And someone's Armageddon clock is always ticking—we just dodged Harold Camping's rapture on May 21st of this year, and the Mayan-predicted doomsday of 2012 is just around the corner.
 In the end, what do we reveal about ourselves when we dream of the apocalypse?
 What are the social and political functions of these narratives in any given historical period?
 How do different cultures imagine the apocalypse, and what do these differences reveal?
 What is particular to the narratological design and content of apocalyptic texts?

-Deadline: September 30, 2011
+Submission Deadline: Extended to September 30, 2011

 Ishaan Literary Review is a new online journal of poetry, short fiction and dramatic works (including plays and screen plays).